 A key consideration of the project was improving connectivity between the Maroochydore Road and Mons Road interchanges, in particular for the businesses of Forest Glen.
-This will be achieved through construction of new service roads east and west of the Bruce Highway.

 A second access to the Sunshine Coast Grammar School via Owen Creek Road roundabout opened to traffic in late January 2020.
 The additional access aids in redistributing school-bound traffic on Mons Road during peak periods and improve safety for pedestrians crossing the road to access the shops.
 It also provides a corridor for pedestrian connectivity between the Mons Road retail precinct, Sunshine Coast Grammar School and the residential areas on Owen Creek Road.

 Bike riding and pedestrian facilities

-The project will deliver several missing active transport links to the community, including:
+The project delivered several missing active transport links to the community, including:

 - a new shared user path to the northern side of Maroochydore Road providing a link from the Big Pineapple, Stark Lane, Sandalwood Lane and Old Maroochydore Road

 - an eastbound cycle lane incorporated in the upgraded section of Nambour Connection Road and Maroochydore Road

 - the extension of Owen Creek Road including shared user path facilities that provide enhanced active transport access and safety improvements to the Sunshine Coast Grammar School access

 - bicycle lanes along Sandalwood Lane and Mons Road to create a bike route, linking from Old Maroochydore Road to Mons Road in Forest Glen

 - widening of Chevallum Road formation to extend the bike route south on Chevallum Road to the intersection with Rainforest Road.